 Today’s Wonder of the Day was inspired by WonderTeam.
 WonderTeam Wonders, “What is the Grito de Dolores?”
 Thanks for WONDERing with us, WonderTeam!

-Have you ever heard an inspiring speech?
-History is full of them!
 What if you were asked to find history’s most inspiring speech?
 Which would you choose?
 You might think of “The Gettysburg Address” or “I Have a Dream.”
 There’s a reason these speeches are remembered.
 They inspired people and pushed them to act.

 Today’s Wonder of the Day is about another such speech.
 It started the Mexican War of Independence.
 It was given by a Catholic priest.
 What are we talking about?
 It’s the Grito de Dolores!

 By the early 1800s, many Mexican people were angry with Spain.
-They were ready to be their own country.
+They were ready to be their own nation.
 In 1810, a priest named Miguel Hidalgo y Costilla helped change everything.
 On the night of September 15, Hidalgo rounded up the members of his church.
 He rang the church bells until a crowd formed.
 Then, Hidalgo called on them to fight against Spanish rule.
 His speech, called the Grito de Dolores, became the battle cry for Mexican independence.

 After the Grito de Dolores, Hidalgo formed a large army.
 He led the group toward Mexico City.
 However, the Spanish beat them.
 They arrested Hidalgo.
 But the war wasn’t over.
 It lasted another ten years.
 Finally, the Treaty of Córdoba made Mexico its own nation in 1821.
 Today, Mexico celebrates its independence each year on September 16.